 *Terms & conditions apply

 Yes of course.

-I signed up myself and now want to add my family.
+I signed up myself and now I want to add a family member.
 Can I upgrade?

 You can think of a generic medication or “generic” as a copy.